Spicy Chicken Salad

 When I taught school I had a Friday-night routine of stopping at Costco, where I’d pick up rotisserie chicken for dinner.
-Even now that I’m working at home, I still love those rotisserie chickens, and since I’ve indulged in this rotisserie chicken fondness so many times, I’ve tried many variations of things to make from the leftover chicken.
-This Spicy Chicken Salad with Peanut Butter Dressing is one of my favorites, and I love both the spicy peanut butter dressing and the crunch from the sugar snap peas, cucumbers, and red bell peppers!
-And the addition of fresh basil is always a plus, but you can skip that if you don’t have any on hand.
+Even now that I’m working at home, I still love those rotisserie chickens, and since I’ve indulged in this rotisserie chicken fondness so many times, I’ve tried many variations of chicken salads using pre-cooked chicken.
+This Spicy Chicken Salad is one of my favorites, and I love both the spicy peanut butter dressing and the crunch from the sugar snap peas, cucumbers, and red bell peppers!

 This salad is so good, whenever I make it I wish I had more leftover chicken so I could make it again right away.
 I love this with regular fresh basil, but if you have Thai Basil on hand, that’s even better.
 I guess it’s time to pick up another chicken from Costco!